angelopol/space-21/README.md

 ###### Possible transitions

-The only way a robot can enter scatter mode is if the ghost was previously in chase mode, and the chase mode timer reached 0 (i.e. after the amount of time alloted to being in chase mode has ran out).
+The only way a robot can enter scatter mode is if the robot was previously in chase mode, and the chase mode timer reached 0 (i.e. after the amount of time alloted to being in chase mode has ran out).

-From this state, the ghost can either go back into chase mode when the scatter timer reaches 0 (i.e. after the amount of time alloted to being in scatter mode has ran out) or go into frightened mode when pacman eats a power pellet.
+From this state, the robot can either go back into chase mode when the scatter timer reaches 0 (i.e. after the amount of time alloted to being in scatter mode has ran out) or go into frightened mode when Bob eats a power pellet.

 ##### Frightened State

 When in the frightened state, all robots enter an identical behaviour of pseudo-random movement and change their appearance into alteranting blue and white colors.

-> In this state, the robot speed gets halved, giving pacman an advantage in catching them.
+> In this state, the robot speed gets halved, giving Bob an advantage in catching them.

 ###### Movement decision